 Through our work with UT, we successfully conducted preclinical testing of a TFF formulation of Voriconazole in 2018.

-In February 2019, we participated in a pre-IND meeting with the FDA for purposes of discussing our proposed regulatory pathway for TFF VIP and obtaining guidance from the FDA on the pre-clinical plan leading to the filing and acceptance of an IND application for TFF VIP.
-We were successful in gaining agreement that a 505(b)(2) approach would be appropriate for TFF VIP.
-In October 2019, we submitted to the FDA an IND for our TFF VIP and initiated our Phase I human clinical trials in November 2019.
-We completed the clinical portion of our Phase 1 trial in July 2020 and progressed to a Phase 1b clinical trial in asthma patients in November 2020.
-We believe that subject to a successful completion of a well-controlled and adequately powered Phase II study, we will be able to file FDA marketing approval.
+In February 2019, we participated in a pre-IND meeting with the FDA for purposes of discussing our proposed regulatory pathway for TFF Vori and obtaining guidance from the FDA on the pre-clinical plan leading to the filing and acceptance of an IND application for TFF Vori.
+We were successful in gaining agreement that a 505(b)(2) approach would be appropriate for TFF Vori.
+In October 2019, we submitted to the FDA an IND for our TFF Vori and initiated our Phase I human clinical trials in November 2019.
+We completed the clinical portion of our Phase 1 trial in July 2020 and progressed to a Phase 1b clinical trial in asthma patients in November 2020, which completed dosing in December 2021.
+We have initiated activities to gain regulatory approval for a Phase 2 clinical trial of TFF Vori and we expect to begin enrolling patients in the first half of 2022.
+We believe that subject to a successful completion of a single well-controlled and adequately powered study, we will be able to file FDA marketing approval.
 However, there can be no assurance that the FDA will not ask for additional clinical data.
-We also believe that our dry powder formulation may qualify as an orphan drug, as there are an estimated 50,000 transplants in the U.S. each year that are at risk of developing IPA as well as approximately 50,000 patients suffering with IPA.
+We also believe that our dry powder formulation may qualify as an orphan drug, as there are an estimated 50,000 transplant patients and an additional 30,000 or more acute leukemia patients in the U.S. each year that are at risk of developing IPA, as well as approximately 50,000 patients suffering with IPA.

-TFF Tacrolimus Inhalation Powder, TIP - For Immunosuppression to Prevent Organ Transplant Rejection
+TFF Tacrolimus Inhalation Powder, Tac-Lac - For Immunosuppression to Prevent Organ Transplant Rejection

-We are developing TFF TIP, a dry powder version of Tacrolimus, an immunosuppressive drug used in transplant medicine.
+We are developing TFF Tac-Lac, a dry powder version of Tacrolimus, an immunosuppressive drug used in transplant medicine.
 Prograf Tacrolimus is currently the second most commonly administered immunosuppressive agent in solid organ transplantation despite what we believe to be the many challenges for patients and physicians when used for extended periods.
 Prograf Tacrolimus can cause nephrotoxicity, particularly when used in high doses.
 According to product labeling and prescribing information for Prograf Tacrolimus, nephrotoxicity was reported in approximately 52% of kidney transplantation patients and in 40% and 36% of liver transplantation patients receiving Prograf in the U.S. and European randomized trials, respectively, and in 59% of heart transplantation patients in a European randomized trial.